 Although mobile money is a relatively new invention, it's already having a profound impact on developing communities.
 Here are a few of the features that make mobile money so attractive:

-The benefit of crypto is that it doesn't involve centralized intermediaries like mobile companies.
+The benefit of crypto is that it often doesn't involve centralized intermediaries like mobile companies.
 This feature makes crypto more censorship-resistant than mobile money networks.

 However, cryptocurrencies can have volatile price swings.
 And since blockchain is a relatively new technology, it is prone to hacks and scams.
 Plus, the regulation surrounding crypto assets differs throughout the world.
 There are even some countries, like China, that have firm bans against crypto transfers.